 The figure above is made of two Figure 4 : Example of position network.

-In this figure, we find the Counter Attack usually causes the forward line and midfielder line go right and always starts at the dueling event near our gategate, and cost short time to finish shot.
+In this figure, we find the Counter Attack usually causes the forward line and midfielder line shift to the right and always starts at the dueling event near our gate, and it cost little time to finish shot.
 So, we consider it as a Counter Attack when it meets the following three requirements:

 Start mark.
 Duel success near our gate.